 - Prevent and reduce the involvement of youth in criminal gangs;

-- Prevent and decrease the number of female and male youth, including Aboriginal youth, who are engaged in gangs or gang-entrenched behaviors; and
+- Prevent and decrease the number of youth who are engaged in gangs or gang-entrenched behaviors; and

-- Build the resilience and of female and male youth, including Aboriginal youth at high risk of gang involvement by providing critical opportunities for social, cognitive and emotional development, and by providing targeted intervention support to families and caregivers.
+- Build the resilience of youth by providing critical opportunities for social, cognitive and emotional development, and by providing targeted intervention support to families and caregivers.

-The appropriate clientele for the CRED program are high-risk youth (ages 12-24) who have had negative interactions with law enforcement or school officials and Aboriginal males and females involved in gang-associated behaviours.
+The appropriate clientele for the CRED program are high-risk youth and young adults (ages 12-24) of all genders who have had negative interactions with law enforcement or school officials.

-Referrals for the program come from police and school officials.
+Referrals for the program come from police, school officials, community resources and families.

 The CRED program components include the following: